emmanuel-mukira/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged:Changed the name of the class from Toys to Toy in the create method

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I added code to render the updated toy as json thus changing it in the frontend without refreshing

 - Donate a toy to Goodwill (and delete it from our database)